great-expectations/great_expectations/docs/source/roadmap_changelog.rst

 uses data contexts; existing expectation suites will require only changes to top-level names.

+ * Major update of Data Contexts.
+Data Contexts now offer significantly \
+   more support for building and maintaining expectation suites and \
+   interacting with existing pipeline systems, including providing a namespace for objects.\
+   They can handle integrating, registering, and storing validation results, and provide a namespace for data assets, making **batches** first-class citizens in GE.
+   Read more: :ref:`data_context` or :py:mod:`great_expectations.data_context`

+ * Major refactor of autoinspect.
+Autoinspect is now built around a module called "profile" which provides a class-based structure for building expectation suites.
+There is no longer a default  "autoinspect_func" -- calling autoinspect requires explicitly passing the desired profiler.
+See :ref:`profile`

+ * New "Compile to Docs" feature produces beautiful documentation from expectations and expectation validation reports, helping keep teams on the same page.

  * Name clarifications: we've stopped using the overloaded terms "expectations config" and "config" and instead use "expectation suite" to refer to a collection (or suite!) of expectations that can be used for validating a data asset.

    - Expectation Suites include several top level keys that are useful \
      for organizing content in a data context: data_asset_name, \
      expectation_suite_name, and data_asset_type.
 When a data_asset is \
      validated, those keys will be placed in the `meta` key of the \
      validation result.

-* Major update of Data Contexsts.
-Data Contexts now offer significantly \
-  more support for building and maintaining expectation suites and \
-  interacting with existing pipeline systems.
-Read more: :py:mod:`great_expectations.data_context`

-* Major refactor of autoinspect.
-Autoinspect is now built around a module called "profile" which provides a class-based structure for building expectation suites.
-There is no longer a default  "autoinspect_func" -- calling autoinspect requires explicitly passing the desired profiler.
+ * Major enhancement to the CLI tool including `init`, `render` and more flexibility with `validate`

+ * Added helper notebooks to make it easy to get started.
+Each notebook acts as a combination of \
+   tutorial and code scaffolding, to help you quickly learn best practices by applying them to \
+   your own data.

+ * Relaxed constraints on expectation parameter values, making it possible to declare many column aggregate expectations in a way that is always "vacuously" true, such as ``expect_column_values_to_be_between`` ``None`` and ``None``.
+This makes it possible to progressively tighten expectations while using them as the basis for profiling results and documentation.

+ * Bugfixes and improvements
+   * New expectations:
+     * expect_column_quantile_values_to_be_between
+     * expect_column_distinct_values_to_be_in_set
+   * Added support for ``head`` method on all current backends, returning a PandasDataset
+   * More implemented expectations for SparkDF Dataset with optimizations
+     * expect_column_values_to_be_between
+     * expect_column_median_to_be_between
+     * expect_column_value_lengths_to_be_between
+   * Optimized histogram fetching for SqlalchemyDataset and SparkDFDataset
+   * Added cross-platform internal partition method, paving path for improved profiling
+   * Fixed bug with outputstrftime not being honored in PandasDataset
+   * Fixed series naming for column value counts
+   * Standardized naming for expect_column_values_to_be_of_type
+   * Standardized and made explicit use of sample normalization in stdev calculation
+   * Added from_dataset helper
+   * Internal testing improvements
+   * Documentation reorganization and improvements
+   * Introduce custom exceptions for more detailed error logs

 v.0.6.1
 ________________